This article applies to England, Wales and Scotland.

 What this means for you

 Settlement is your most likely path to resolution.
-At 35%, disability discrimination has the highest ACAS settlement rate of any discrimination type.
-Employers are often motivated to settle these claims to avoid the reputational risk and legal complexity of a full hearing.
-Going into ACAS early conciliation with a clear understanding of what reasonable adjustments were or were not offered, and what losses you have suffered, can strengthen your negotiating position.
+At 32%, disability discrimination has one of the highest ACAS settlement rates of any discrimination type.
+Going into ACAS early conciliation with a clear picture of what reasonable adjustments were or were not offered strengthens your position.

 Medical evidence matters enormously.
-Many disability discrimination cases turn on whether the claimant meets the legal definition of disability and whether the employer knew or ought to have known about the condition.
-Getting your medical evidence in order early, including GP records, specialist reports, and any occupational health assessments, can make a significant difference to how your case progresses.
+Many disability discrimination cases turn on whether the claimant meets the legal definition of disability and whether the employer knew of the condition.
+Getting GP records, specialist reports, and occupational health assessments in order early can significantly affect how your case progresses.

 Time limits still apply.
-You need to start ACAS early conciliation within three months minus one day of the discriminatory act (or the last in a series of connected acts).
-The backlog does not extend your filing deadline.
-Once the Employment Rights Act 2025 changes take effect (expected October 2026), this may extend to six months.
+You need to start ACAS early conciliation within three months minus one day of the discriminatory act.
+The backlog does not extend your deadline.

 Frequently Asked Questions

-How many disability discrimination claims are filed each year?
+How many disability discrimination claims are filed each quarter?

-In Q2 2025/26, 2,987 disability discrimination complaints were filed in a single quarter, up 80% on the same quarter the previous year.
-Disability discrimination accounts for roughly a third of all tribunal claims and is the fastest-growing discrimination type.
+In Q3 2025/26, 3,481 disability discrimination complaints were filed, up 99% year-on-year.
+Disability discrimination accounts for roughly a third of all tribunal claims.

 What percentage of disability discrimination claims succeed?